Here are answers to some of the more frequently asked questions FAQs we hear about our services. If we missed something, please call or email us:

 What are your property management fees?

-Our standard monthly management fee for a single-family rental home is $100 a month.
+Our standard monthly management fee for a single-family rental home is 6% of one month’s rent.
 We do not charge any set up fees either.
 We do suggest listing your property on the MLS so other, cooperating broker/agents can also show your property. we suggest you offer a 2.5% commission to selling agents to get more “eyeballs” to see your property.
 Please see our leasing fees above for more info.
 (Back to top)

 When will I receive my rental funds?